 Parsnips and parsley roots are often confused.
 Both have a cream white root – similar in appearance.
 The parsley root is often a bit thinner.
-The most remarkable “key differentiator” however is, that parsley roots usually come with the typical parsley herbs, parsnips don’t have.
+The most remarkable “key differentiator” however is, that parsley roots usually come with the typical herbs at the top, parsnips don’t have.

-Hint: The fatter the parsnip root the softer its pulp.
+Hint: The fatter the root the softer its pulp.

 How to cook parsnips?

 It’s advised to peel larger roots even if you use organic vegetables.
-Cut in small chunks, can be cooked in some water within 20 minutes.
-Tender parsnips can be used with its vitamin and mineral rich peel.
+Cut in small chunks, they can be cooked in some water within 20 minutes.
+Smaller, tender roots can be used with their vitamin and mineral-rich peel.

-Some people prefer to steam parsnips and serve them as side dish.
+Some people prefer to steam parsnips and serve them as a side dish.
 Others bake bread and cakes with these underground taproots.
 You can eat them even as raw food, grated into a salad.
-My favorite recipe with parsnips however is the here presented parsnip soup recipe.
+My favorite recipe, however, is the here presented high fiber meal.

 Potatoes and parsnips are the base for this creamy soul food.
 Check out the easy recipe below, I’m convinced that you will love this soup!
 You can easily create a vegan version too.Print

 - 2 medium onions, diced